hawkinsw/CPPTimes/arrays-and-vectors.md

 "`days_per_month` is an array of 12 `int`s."

 In our declarations/definitions, how come there is only a single type for an array?
 I mean, there are multiple elements, right?
 And Will, you _just said_ that elements in an array act like variables and every variable has a type!
 Shouldn't we have to specify the type of every element in the array?
+Yes, and we are!
 Remember what we said above:

 > Formally, an _array_ is a data structure that holds a fixed number of values, **_each of which is the same type_**.

-Because each element in an array has the same type, we only need to specify the type once when we declare an array!
+Because each element in an array has the same type, we only need to specify the type of the elements once -- when we declare an array!

 Let's visualize arrays in the computer's memory to get a better sense of what is going on.
 First, remember that every variable has a space in memory: